ilya-makhonin/basics-frontend-config/README.md

 # Basics frontend config

-This is basics config for creating React.js application (beta v.)
+This is basics config for creating React.js application (beta version)

 ---

 I will create a config for development React.js application.
 It will be basics version of such config with the possibility of expanding the functionality.
 This template will help developers faster begin to work at a React.js app and faster customize the work environment to their needs.
-Everyone Frontend developer have to write a own config for WebPack :)
+Everyone Frontend developer has to write a own config for WebPack :)

 ---